vikram0095/EE763_assignment/README.md

 # EE763_assignment
-The assignment contains two models: Probabilitis graphical model for glacier melt and Hidden markov model for monsoon active/break phases
+The assignment contains two models: Probabilistic graphical model for glacier melt and Hidden markov model for monsoon active/break phases.<br>
+There are two jupyter notebooks in the folder -- Glacier_model and Monsoon corresponding to two models.